Relax and Stay A While

 Discover the many fun and exciting things to do in Tucson during your stay at The Westin La Paloma Resort & Spa.
-We'd like to be the first ones to welcome you to Tucson - our growing urban oasis in the Sonoran desert.
-Whether you're looking to delve into ancient Native American culture, want to energize yourself on the nearby hiking trails, or simply relax and enjoy our perennially sunny climate, Tucson offers an assortment of diverse and exciting excursions.
+We’d like to be the first ones to welcome you to Tucson – our growing urban oasis in the Sonoran desert.
+Whether you’re looking to delve into ancient Native American culture, want to energize yourself on the nearby hiking trails, or simply relax and enjoy our perennially sunny climate, there are plenty of things to do in Tucson that offer an assortment of diverse and exciting excursions.

 2905 E. Skyline Drive, Suite 279 (1.3 miles from the Westin La Paloma Resort)

 This upscale, two-level, outdoor specialty center celebrates the splendor of old-world Spanish traditions alongside modern sophistication.
 La Encantada brings world-class upscale shopping options to Tucson – including Brooks Brothers, St. John, Louis Vuitton, Coach, Anthropologie, Cole Haan, Apple, Tiffany & Co., and Crate & Barrel.

 DeGrazia Gallery in the Sun

 6300 N. Swan Road (2.5 miles from the Westin La Paloma Resort)